 Students who do not conduct research or an internship must submit a BME Report, which is a robust literature review that summarizes and critiques a specific research topic within the field of biomedical engineering.
 This BME Report serves as the Final Comprehensive Written Report.
-The format for the report is outlined in Section 2.5.6 Students that select this option must identify a Supervisory Chair willing to provide topic guidance and to review and grade the final BME report.
+The format for the report is outlined in Section 2.5.6.
+Students that select this option must identify a Supervisory Chair willing to provide topic guidance and to review and grade (S/U) the final BME report.
 The BME Report can only be used to satisfy the 1 credit requirement of BME 6907.

-2.5.2.
-Credit Enrollment and Allocation for Capstone Project
+2.5.2 Credit Enrollment and Allocation for Capstone Project

-All non-thesis Master's degree candidates must enroll in and satisfactorily earn 1 credit of BME 6907, which serves to validate successful completion of the Master's Non-Thesis Final Examination.
+All non-thesis Master's degree candidates must enroll in and satisfactorily earn 1 credit (S/U) of BME 6907, which serves to validate successful completion of the Master's non-thesis final examination.
 BME 6907 can be taken no earlier than the semester preceding their final graduating term.
-This enrollment is required for all Master's Non-Thesis students, regardless of their capstone project election.
-To enroll in BME 6907, students must submit a completed and signed BME 6907 Enrollment Form (see the NonThesis MS/ME Final Comprehensive Examination form on website).
+This enrollment is required for all Master's non-thesis students, regardless of their capstone project election.
+To enroll in BME 6907, students must submit a completed and signed BME 6907 Enrollment Form (see the Non-Thesis MS/ME Final Comprehensive Examination form on website).
 This page serves as a written agreement between the Supervisory Chair and the student for the requirements that must be met to complete the Final Capstone Project and earn an "S" in BME 6907.
-The Certificate of Completion form (see the NonThesis MS/ME Final Comprehensive Examination form on website) must be completed and signed when the project is complete (see Section 2.5.7)
+The Certificate of Completion Form (see the Non-Thesis MS/ME Final Comprehensive Examination form on website) must be completed and signed when the project is complete (see Section 2.5.7).

-In addition, students electing research or internship options may also enroll in up to 6 credits of BME 6905 (Individual Work).
+In addition, students electing research or internship options may also enroll in BME 6905: Individual Work (graded, up to 3 credits/semester and 6 credits total).
 Students electing the BME Report option will only earn the credit for BME 6907 (1 credit).
 Elected credit is proportional to the amount of time students are expected to devote to the project and all research credit must be approved, supervised, and graded by the student's designated Supervisory Chair (use the MS Semester Enrollment form on website to enroll in these credits).
-As a guideline, 1 credit of work on a project typically correlates to ~5 h per week (e.g. a 3 credit enrollment would translate to 15 h of work per week).
+As a guideline, 1 credit of work on a project typically correlates to ~5 hours per week (e.g. a 3 credit enrollment would translate to 15 hours of work per week).
 The exact expectations and time commitments may be more and is at the discretion of the Supervisory Chair, so students should seek to define this prior to enrollment in credit hours.

-2.5.3.
-Scope of Work for Capstone Project
+2.5.3 Scope of Work for Capstone Project